-- (a) Prior to the issuance of a permit, and at least once every three months thereafter, except as provided in Section 257.07, the Health Commissioner shall inspect all frozen dessert plants, the products of which are intended for consumption within the City.
+(a) Prior to the issuance of a permit, and at least once every three months thereafter, except as provided in Section 257.07, the Health Commissioner shall inspect all frozen dessert plants, the products of which are intended for consumption with the City.
 If the Health Commissioner discovers a violation of any item of sanitation, he shall make a second inspection after a lapse of such time as he deems necessary for the violation to be remedied, but not before the lapse of three days, and the second inspection shall be used in determining compliance with the requirements of this chapter.
-Any violation of the same provision of this chapter on two consecutive inspections shall be cause for permit suspension or revocation and/or court action. - (b) One copy of the inspection report shall be posted by the Health Commissioner in a conspicuous place upon an inside wall of the frozen dessert plant, and the inspection report shall not be defaced or removed by any person except the Health Commissioner.
+Any violation of the same provision of this chapter on two consecutive inspections shall be cause for permit suspension or revocation and/or court action.

+- (b) One copy of the inspection report shall be posted by the Health Commissioner in a conspicuous place an inside wall of the frozen dessert plant, and the inspection report shall not be defaced or removed by any person except the Health Commissioner.
 Another copy of the inspection report shall be filed with the records of the Health Department. - (c) Every frozen dessert manufacturer or distributor shall, upon the request of the Health Commissioner, permit him access to all parts of the establishment.
-Every distributor shall furnish the Health Commissioner, upon his request, for official use only, a true statement of the actual quantities of mix and frozen desserts purchased and sold, together with a list of all sources of such mix and frozen desserts, records of inspections and tests, and pasteurization time and temperature records. - (d) Manufacturers or distributors located outside the City which are inspected by another approved inspection agency are not required to be inspected by City Health Department personnel.
+Every distributor shall furnish the Health Commissioner, upon his request, for official use only, a true statement of the actual quantities of mix and frozen desserts purchased and sold, together with a list of all sources of such mix and frozen desserts purchased and sold, together with a list of all sources of such mix and frozen desserts, records of inspections and tests, and pasteurization time and temperature records. - (d) Manufacturers or distributors located outside the City which are inspected by another approved inspection agency are not required to be inspected by City Health Department personnel.